able-app/docs/controls/ε elements/toggle/toggle.md

 # Toggle - Control

 Element: The grouping of toggle button pieces that act together as a unit.
 This group is then treated as a single unit for dynamic resizing capabilities.
 Note, a single toggle control can exist on its own in a group.
+A toggle is also known as a Button Group in some frameworks.

 [Styleguide Link](https://zpl.io/ag19AW0)